 William Howard Taft, our 27th president, often enjoyed playing against wealthy industrial leaders.

 Warren G. Harding, our 29th president, had a great passion for poker.
-He liked playing twice and hosted regular poker games with members of his administration, earning the group the nickname, the “Poker Cabinet.”
-When asked by newsmen how he pulled off the 1920 election victory, he replied, “We drew to a pair of deuces, and filled.”
+He liked playing twice and hosted regular poker games with members of his administration, earning the group the nickname the “Poker Cabinet.”
+When asked by newsmen how he pulled off the 1920 election victory, he replied, “We drew to a pair of deuces and filled.”

 Harding’s most significant loss? – As president, he managed to lose the expensive Chinese porcelain service that was a decoration of the White House on a poker bet.

 Franklin Delano Roosevelt, our 32nd president, hosted low-stakes games (cash games, of course, not low-stakes tournaments) several times a week, often nickel-ante stud.
-Poker provided him a means to cope with the daily stress of his job.
+Poker provided him with a means to cope with the daily stress of his job.
 Historian Doris Kearns Goodwin According to presidential historian Doris Kearns Goodwin, the 32nd president, he often sought respite from the stress of the Second World War in games of poker with his cabinet officers.
 Goodwin reported that Roosevelt would routinely hold “marathon poker games.”

 Tales of Presidents Playing Poker World War II and Beyond

 Harry Truman – Our 33rd president.
-In another oft-repeated story, FDR’s successor, Harry Truman, has been said to have been interrupted from a game of poker to be told that Roosevelt had died and he had become president.
+In another oft-repeated story, FDR’s successor, Harry Truman, has been said to have been interrupted from a game of poker to be told that Roosevelt had died and had become president.
 A devoted player, Truman called poker his “safety valve.”

 Truman’s motto, “The buck stops here,” was a poker expression; in the 19th century, hunting knives with buckhorn handles were used as the dealer button.